amazon-science/mm-cot/README.md

 Alternatively, you may download the extracted vision features (detr, resnet, clip) from [vision_features](https://drive.google.com/file/d/13B0hc_F_45-UlqPLKSgRz-ALtFQ8kIJr/view?usp=share_link) and unzip the files under `vision_features`

 ## Extract Features (optional)

+The processed vision features for ScienceQA are available at https://huggingface.co/cooelf/vision_features/tree/main.

+The following instructions show how we obtain those features.

 Download the image files from [Google Drive](https://drive.google.com/drive/folders/1w8imCXWYn2LxajmGeGH_g5DaL2rabHev?usp=sharing) and unzip all the images (train, dev, test) in the same folder ().
 The structure should be:

 ```